OliBlade/cko-payment-gateway-challenge-dotnet/README.md

 - Add tests for the acquiring bank adapter.
 - Add contracts for the acquiring bank adapter.

 3. Build the Payment domain model.
+Gives us fine control over the data and access:
 - Update the model last four digits to be a string.
 This is in case the first digit is a 0.
 This assumes this api is not in use.
 - Move adapters into own project, new project for domain models.
 - Add tests for the domain models.
 - Update repository and controller to use the domain models.
 - Start work on the payment processor.

+4. Add in the payment processor:
+- Tweak the result of the acquiring bank to be a bit more usable.
+- Add tests for the payment processor.
+- Give the repository an interface for testing purposes, and to later swap with a better storage solution.
+- Start work on the process payment endpoint.